Junior Football

 Registrations typically open early February through to April.
 At the close of registrations, the grade coordinator will put the teams together based on requests as indicated on the registration form (they do their best, nothing is guaranteed).
 If you have a few friends wanting to play together, they will all have to indicate this on their registration.

 It is at the team's discretion if they want to practice during the week or not.
-Teams will be given the option to secure a space for training if they require it.
+Teams will be given the option to secure a space for training (one hour) if they require it.

 Games held Saturday mornings, at home fields AND other club locations throughout Auckland